 Dr. Abbot's employment is at-will.
-Upon a Sale Event (as such term is defined in the Company's 2013 Stock Option and Equity Incentive Plan), Dr. Abbot is entitled to receive acceleration of the vesting provisions of 50% of the then-unvested shares underlying the outstanding stock option to purchase 70,000 shares of common stock that was initially granted to Dr. Abbot pursuant to the Abbot Offer Letter (the "Abbot Option").
-In addition, if within twelve (12) months after a Sale Event, Dr. Abbot's employment with the Company is terminated without Cause or for Good Reason, he shall receive full acceleration of the vesting provisions of all remaining unvested shares underlying the Abbot Option.
+Upon a "Sale Event" (as such term is defined in the Company's 2013 Plan), Dr. Abbot is entitled to receive full acceleration of the vesting of 50% of the then-unvested shares underlying the outstanding stock option to purchase 70,000 shares of common stock that was initially granted to Dr. Abbot pursuant to the Abbot Offer Letter (the "Abbot Option").
+In addition, if within twelve (12) months after a Sale Event, Dr. Abbot's employment with the Company is terminated without "Cause" or for "Good Reason" (as such terms are defined below), he shall receive full acceleration of vesting of all remaining unvested shares underlying the Abbot Option.